ysmood/nofs/readme.md

         	# Iterate children first, then parent folder.
         	isReverse: false

-        	# When isReverse is false, it will be the previous fn resolve value.
+        	# When isReverse is false, it will be the previous iter resolve value.
         	val: any

         	# If it return false, sub-entries won't be searched.
         	# When the `filter` option returns false, its children will
         	# still be itered.
 But when `searchFilter` returns false, children
-        	# won't be itered by the fn.
+        	# won't be itered by the iter.
         	searchFilter: (fileInfo) -> true

         	# If you want sort the names of each level, you can hack here.